 A substance abuse counselor can also look into becoming certified by NAADAC, the Association for Addiction Professionals.
 This organization offers several types of certifications, such as Nicotine Dependence Specialist, National Peer Recovery Support Specialist, and National Certified Adolescent Addiction Counselor.
 These certifications are helpful for those who want to focus on helping specific populations or treating specific kinds of addiction.

 If you’re thinking of advancing your career as a drug and alcohol counselor, please contact Post University.
-We offer a Graduate Certificate in Alcohol and Drug Counseling as part of our Master of Science in Counseling and Human Services degree program.
+We offer an online drug and alcohol counseling certificate as part of our Master of Science in Counseling and Human Services degree program.

 Having a degree is usually a requirement for working as a drug and alcohol counselor, but there are other kinds of requirements as well.
 In order to work as this type of counselor, each state requires licensing and certification.
 The specific requirements for certification and licensure vary by state, so those who are interested in this type of work should refer to their own state’s requirements.
 Students are encouraged to understand, evaluate, and consult the appropriate agency within the state in which he or she wishes to practice to determine specific requirements.
 Post University makes no representations or guarantees that completion of Post University coursework or programs will permit an individual to obtain state licensure, authorization, endorsement, or other state credentials.